 - coordination between local authorities and providers of infrastructure.

-Within these four, the NPS-UDC targets the more challenging requirements for urban areas experiencing the most significant growth.
+Within these four areas, the NPS-UDC targets the more challenging requirements to local authorities that have jurisdiction over urban areas experiencing the most significant growth.

 Guidance on implementation